bluebanquise/bluebanquise/README.md

 **BlueBanquise** is an **Ansible** based stack, designed to deploy and manage large group of hosts.

-Main target is High Performance Computing, but stack is generic and can adapt to any kind of cluster architecture (University or Enterprise network, render farm, etc).
+Main target is High Performance Computing, but stack is generic and can adapt to any kind of cluster architecture (University or Enterprise network, render farm, etc.).

 Currently supported OS are: